-The Windows Server 2012 Hardware Certification Program requires a Driver Verification Log (DVL) for all applicable driver submissions.
-The DVL contains a summary of the results from the Code Analysis and Static Driver Verifier log files.
+The Windows Server Hardware Certification Program requires a Driver Verification Log (DVL) for all driver submissions.
+The DVL contains a summary of the results from the Code Analysis (CA) and Static Driver Verifier (SDV) log files.
 The DVL does not contain any source information.
 You must run the Code Analysis tool and Static Driver Verifier prior to creating a DVL for your driver.

 To create a driver verification log

-- Before running the Code Analysis tools, be sure that you can build and link your driver using the Windows Driver Kit (WDK) for Windows 8.
+- Before running the Code Analysis tools, be sure that you can build and link your driver using the latest Windows Driver Kit (WDK).

-- For the Driver Solution, make sure that you have selected Windows 8 as the Solution Configuration and x64 as the Solution Platform.
+- For the Driver Solution, make sure that you have selected a Release configuration as the Solution Configuration and x64 as the Solution Platform.

 - Run the Code Analysis tool for drivers.
 Address and fix any defects that are found.
 See Creating a log file for the code analysis tool and How to run Code Analysis for Drivers.
 For more information about code analysis, see Analyzing C/C++ Code Quality by Using Code Analysis.

 - Create the Driver Verification Log.
 From the Driver menu, click Create Driver Verification Log....

 - Verify that both the Code Analysis Log and the Static Driver Verifier Log files are detected.
 Click Create.

 The driver verification log has the file name extension .DVL.XML.
 The log is created in the project folder, for example, \myDriverProject\myDriverName.DVL.XML.

 Note SDV performs a clean rebuild of the driver, which removes the Code Analysis log.
 As such, please be sure to run SDV before running CA.